disaster-road/dirrt-docs/README.md

 Hypothetically, one could create a button or a CRON job to hit an endpoint, query for relevant data, and email users within a certain role outside of Budibase.
-Developing this within the confines of one semester--assumming the reader is a student--is probably infeasible, but it's a possible solution one could find outside of Budibase's features.
+Developing this within the confines of one semester--assuming the reader is a student--is probably infeasible, but it's a possible solution one could find outside of Budibase's features.

 ## Additional Resources <a name="additional-resources"></a>